 Alongside online research, think about calling or emailing these providers, or try to arrange a visit.
 Your questions may include:

 - How do you arrange the academic work alongside the practical teaching practice?

 - Who will my mentor be, and how often will I be able to meet them?

 - What schools will I have access to for teaching practice?

 - How many schools will I be doing my teaching practice in and how long will each placement last?

-- Will I be awarded a PGCE/PGDE in addition to QTS (Qualified Teacher Status)?
+- Will I be awarded a postgraduate certificate in education (PGCE) in addition to qualified teacher status (QTS)?

 - What are the starting dates of the course and when does it finish?